 However, it is not necessary to wait to develop a specific pathology to start making better food choices.
-In this opportunity, we want to share 7 important recommendations to begin to take care of cardiac health from the diet.
+In this opportunity, we want to share 7 important recommendations to begin taking care of cardiac health from the diet.

 Here we share with you 7 tips for a healthy diet for the heart